-With the crisis throwing plans off track, M&As present an attractive option for companies looking to pivot their focus, drive growth, or get out.
+With COVID-19 throwing plans off track, M&As present an attractive option for companies looking to pivot their focus, drive growth, or get out.

 This article will take about 2 minutes to read